VitoVoelker/bc-voelker-yolo-uitesting/BA_Code/README.md

 api_test.py is file which contains the possibilty to send annotated pictures to roboflow.

-testonimage.py will test a model on a local picture.
+testonimage.py will test a model on a local picture